huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Do not limit or cage yourself.
 You are capable of much more than you could imagine.
 Identify your capability gap and then work relentlessly to close it!

 Never say never.
-You don't know what you don't know.
+You don't know what you don't know, the unknown unknowns.

 Believe in yourself.
 Have almost too much self-belief.